About Bob Anderson, Merridee McClatchy and Gourmet Garlic Gardens

 It is amazing how much richer life can be when you quit seeking the things you didn't want to begin with but only pursued because you thought others expected you to.

-We live in an old, uninsulated wood-frame house much like people used to live in 100 years ago, except that we use a large terra cotta firepot (freestanding Kiva fireplace) for heat instead of an iron pot-bellied stove.
+When we first came here we lived in an old, uninsulated wood-frame ranch house much like people used to live in 100 years ago, except that we used a large terra cotta firepot (freestanding chiminia fireplace) for heat instead of an iron pot-bellied stove.
 About the only difference is the carport that was added in 1950 and the computer in the corner of the front room, next to the TV that quit working a long time ago - but nobody cares.
 We don't have a stereo or anything although there's a portable radio around here somewhere that also plays tapes, we seldom use it.
 If I want music, I just play my Indian flute (I have a little Choctaw in me - not so's you would notice, mind you, but I WAS born in Oklahoma).

 These days we have moved into a more modern house,built as a wood frame in 1929 and bricked over in 1946.
 It uses a fireplace for our main source of heat in winter.
 Our average winter overnight temp is below freezing and often drops into the teens and sometimes into single digits.
 That winter wind coming off the Rockies and sweeping across the prairie can get cold.
 Still no TV, though and we really don't want one or need TV since we have the internet as our doorway to the world.

 Our lifestyle is plain and simple but we love it and we would not ever consider moving back to town.
 You wouldn't believe the stars out here on a clear, quiet night while enjoying the concert of the coyotes. - Updated April 12, 2017